 Your doctor will also record where the patches of dry skin appear.
 This will help your doctor track the effectiveness of your treatment.

-- lactic acid or other alpha hydroxy acids: these compounds, also used in anti-aging cosmetics, help the skin retain moisture, and reduce scaling.
+- Lactic acid or other alpha hydroxy acids.
+These compounds, also used in anti-aging cosmetics, help the skin retain moisture and reduce scaling.

 Living with ichthyosis vulgaris and similar skin conditions is difficult at times, especially for children.
 If the cosmetic impact of the condition becomes too much, you may want to attend a support group or see a mental health professional.
-These therapies can help you to regain your confidence and deal with any emotional difficulties you may encounter.
+These therapies can help you regain your confidence and deal with any emotional difficulties you may encounter.

 The key to living with this condition is learning to make management of this disease part of your daily routine.